Almalıq

 Almalıq (Almalyg) is a village in the Kalbajar District of Azerbaijan.

 History

 The village was located in the Armenian-occupied territories surrounding Nagorno-Karabakh, coming under the control of ethnic Armenian forces during the First Nagorno-Karabakh War in the early 1990s.
 The village subsequently became part of the breakaway Republic of Artsakh as part of its Shahumyan Province, referred to as Havsatagh (Հավսաթաղ).
-It was returned to Azerbaijan as part of the 2020 Nagorno-Karabakh ceasefire agreement.
+It was returned to Azerbaijan as part of the 2020 Nagorno-Karabakh ceasefire agreement at the end of the Second Nagorno-Karabakh war.

 Demographics

 The village had 65 inhabitants in 2005, and 111 inhabitants in 2015.